-Being a Commercial property investor or Landlord is not without risk and no matter what your personal circumstances are for being a Commercial Property Investor some areas of risk you should consider are;
+Being a Commercial or Industrial property investor is not without risk and no matter what your personal circumstances are some areas of risk you should consider are as follows.

 The first issue – who is insured?

-If you own a commercial property or unit, you may be using it as an investment that you rent out, or you may be occupying it yourself to run your business or both.
-Where you are also occupying the premises it is critical that you clearly understand the issues if the property is owned by one entity (such as a trust, or a company name), and the business is operated under another entity.
+If you own a commercial property or unit, you may be using it as an investment that you rent out, or you may be occupying it yourself for your own business, or both.
+Where you are also occupying the property it is critical that you clearly understand the issues if the property is owned by one entity (such as a trust, or a company name), and the business is operated under another entity.
 This would mean there is more than one legal entity involved and each has its own insurable interest, legal responsibilities and liabilities, even to each other!
-Discuss this with your insurance adviser.
+You should discuss this with your insurance adviser.

 The property itself